 - Solve the system of linear equations.
 Show your work.
 One is a three by three system of

 linear equations, the other is a two by three system of linear equations.
-Look at odd problems
+Look at problems

 5.3.9 - 25*.

 - Write the partial fraction decomposition for the rational expression.
-Two parts.
-Look at all
+Look at problems 5.4.11

 - Maximize and minimize the objective function subject to the given constraints.
 Look at all